winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 - https://fly.io for the preview environments
 - https://react.dev/ for the frontend

-### Architecture
+### High Level Architecture

 - A GitHub app
 - A Cloud.Function that will be triggered by GitHub events, such as `pull_request.synchronize` or `pull_request.closed`
 - A Flyio account to deploy the preview environments
 - A Cloud.Table to store different data:
     - The registered users
-    - GH project
-    - GH repository
+        - GH access token
         - User ID
-  - The connected GitHub repositories
     - The related Flyio projects and environments
-- A Cloud.Bucket to store the preview environments logs
+- Deployment and tests logs can be saved in the preview environment server and can be served
 - A Cloud.Scheduler to run the self-cleaning mechanism

+### Authentication and Authorization

+1. When a user sign in we will save their GitHub account details in the database.
+2. Each preview environment will have to authenticate the user using GitHub before allowing access.
+   - check if the user is signed in to Wing Cloud (cookie, jwt)
+   - if not, redirect to Wing Cloud login page and then redirect back to the preview environment
+   - check if the signed-in user has access to the repository of the preview environment
+   - if not, redirect to Wing Cloud dashboard and show an informative message

+The website https://wing.cloud will use a secure HTTP-only cookie that safely encodes a JWT containing the Wing Cloud user ID.
+We could use the GitHub user ID, but we may want to support other authentication providers in the future.

+Every possible interaction with the Wing Cloud will be through an API.
+Any request to the API will be authenticated using this cookie.
+The API will then use the user ID to check if the user has the necessary permissions to perform the action.

+We can use the GitHub API and the user permissions to the repository as the authorization mechanism.
+Beware the GitHub API has a [rate limit](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/rate-limits-for-github-apps#installation-access-tokens-on-githubcom), so we may want to cache the permissions for a while if we foresee hitting these limits.
+Also, see the [List collaborators endpoint](https://docs.github.com/en/free-pro-team@latest/rest/collaborators/collaborators?apiVersion=2022-11-28#list-repository-collaborators) for more information on authorization.

-#### Process: Sign Up and Sign In
+### Sign Up and Sign In

 We can use the GitHub app as an OAuth provider for Wing Cloud.
 A set of pages will be needed: